dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 The hosted Blazor app model supports [Docker containers](/dotnet/standard/microservices-architecture/container-docker-introduction/index).
 For Docker support in Visual Studio, right-click on the **`Server`** project of a hosted Blazor WebAssembly solution and select **Add** > **Docker Support**.

 Blazor WebAssembly includes support for trimming unused code from .NET Core framework libraries.
-For example, [Blazor globalization support](xref:blazor/globalization-localization) for culture-specific strings, numbers, and dates require the client to download a large amount of data.
-By disabling globalization support, globalization data is trimmed from the framework's libraries, which reduces the download time of the app.
+For example, Blazor's globalization support for culture-specific strings, numbers, and dates require the client to download a large amount of data.
+By [disabling globalization support](xref:blazor/globalization-localization), globalization data is trimmed from the framework's libraries, which reduces the download time of the app.

 > [!NOTE]
 > The following information on Blazor WebAssembly [ahead-of-time (AOT) compilation](/dotnet/standard/glossary#aot) covers a *preview release* feature of ASP.NET Core 6.0.
 ASP.NET Core 6.0 is scheduled for release later this year.